TiagoMaiaL/cs193p-SwiftUI/notes/lecture-6.md

    2. Container views offer some or all available space to its subviews
    3. Views then decide what size (from the offered space) they want to take (**views choose their own size**)
-   4. Container views position its subviews (**positioning is done by containers**) 4.1 There's a protocol that can be implemented to customize layout
+   4. Container views position its subviews (**positioning is done by containers**)

+   - Note: there's a protocol that can be implemented to customize layout

  - `HStack` and `VStack` (the most basic kinds of layouts):
    - Stacks divide their offered space and then offer them to its subviews